Stytches/caliban-archive/content/index.md

 ## Origin: The Hollowed Kinain

-In life, Caliban was "Kinain"—a human carrying dormant fae blood, specifically of Sluagh heritage.
+In life, Caliban was "Kinain"—a human carrying dormant fae blood, specifically of [[Sluagh]] heritage.
 He was always weird, quiet, and able to see things others couldn't, waiting for a "Chrysalis" (awakening) that never came.

 The Embrace destroyed his chance to become a changeling.
 The Curse of Caine killed the fae spark within him, leaving a gaping, spiritual wound.
 His Malkavian madness rushed in to fill that void, calcifying into a twisted parody of what he *should* have been.

-He is a "Rotten Sluagh."
+He is a "Rotten [[Sluagh]]."
 He has all the instincts, the etiquette, and the affinity for shadows, but it is cold, dead, and static.
 Real changelings find him repulsive—like looking at a taxidermied relative.
 His fractured mind still receives "echoes" from the Dreaming, but they are distorted, nightmarish, and distant.

 He possesses a deep, melancholy longing for the "Dreaming" that he can never touch.
 He collects fae trinkets not out of desire for magic, but out of grief.